Finciero/finciero-zipkin-js/README.md

 finciero-zipkin-js is an abstraction of [zipkin-js](https://github.com/openzipkin/zipkin-js) This library let us start a new `zipkin tracer` or continue a `child trace`.

-# Config zipking and kafka.
+# Config zipkin and kafka.

 To use this library you need setup `KAFKA_SERVICE_URL` in your environment variables.
 Also, you can use [this](https://github.com/openzipkin/docker-zipkin) to run kafka and zipkin with docker.